 Logo of Rancho Taquias Preserve with stylized fish and natural elements in black and white.

-Permanent Conservation
+Watershed-Scale Conservation

 Simplified line drawing of steelhead.

-Located along the Gaviota Coast, the Preserve encompasses nearly the entire Tajiguas Creek watershed—from the crest of the Santa Ynez Mountains to the Pacific Ocean—protecting a continuous corridor of rare habitats and native biodiversity.
+Located along the Gaviota Coast, the Preserve encompasses nearly the entire Tajiguas Creek watershed—from the crest of the Santa Ynez Mountains to the Pacific Ocean— a continuous corridor of rare habitats and native biodiversity.
 Its protection safeguards threatened species, supports climate resilience, and prevents development in one of California’s last intact coastal ecosystems.

 Stylized orange sunrise with rays extending outward on a black background.